PE Ratio of NIFTY 50

 What is PE Ratio?

-The Price-to-Earnings (PE) Ratio is a key financial metric used to value a company's stock.
+The Price-to-Earnings (PE) Ratio is one of the most widely used valuation metrics in equity markets.
 It is calculated by dividing the current market price of a stock by its earnings per share (EPS).
-For indices like NIFTY 50, it represents the weighted average PE of all constituent stocks.
+For the NIFTY 50 index, the PE ratio reflects the weighted average valuation of all constituent companies.

 Find us at